WDAY (AM): History

 Effective December 1, 1921, the Department of Commerce, which regulated radio at this time, adopted regulations setting aside two wavelengths for use by broadcasting stations: 360 meters (833 kHz) for "entertainment" programs, and 485 meters (619 kHz) for "market and weather" reports.
-WDAY's first license, as North Dakota's first radio station, was issued on May 23, 1922 to Kenneth M. Hance at 117 Broadway in Fargo, for operation on both wavelengths, although station publicity has traditionally reported that broadcasting began on the previous day.
+On May 23, 1922, WDAY's first license, as North Dakota's first radio station, was issued to Kenneth M. Hance at 117 Broadway in Fargo for operation on both wavelengths, although station publicity has traditionally reported that broadcasting began on the previous day.

 The WDAY call sign was randomly assigned from a sequential list of available call letters.
 Currently most stations west of the Mississippi River have call letters beginning with "K".
 However, WDAY was licensed before the government changed the dividing line between W and K call signs.
 Prior to the January 1923 establishment of the Mississippi River as the boundary, call letters beginning with "W" were generally assigned to stations east of an irregular line formed by the western state borders from North Dakota south to Texas, with calls beginning with "K" going only to stations in states west of that line.

 In July, WDAY's schedule on 360 meters was reported to be musical programs on Monday, Wednesday and Friday plus baseball scores and general news daily at 7:30 p.m. except Sunday, and, on 485 meters, weather reports daily at 7:30 p.m., both by voice and by Morse Code.
 In 1923 ownership was changed to Fargo Radio Service (Kenneth N. Hance), which later became the Radio Equipment Corporation.